Arham050/Cloning-Sites/README.md

-# Netflix
+# Clone Websites
-I just made that clone site for my practice purpose.
+I am just cloning some big websites to enhance my skills and make a good life.